test-kitchen/test-kitchen/docs/content/docs/drivers/digitalocean.md

   - name: ubuntu-20
 ```

+#### size

+The `size` configuration option allows you to specify the Droplet size.
+By default all instances are created as `s-1vcpu-1gb` which is a single CPU with 1GB RAM and 25GB of disk.
+For a current list of Droplet sizes and their API name see [slugs.do-api.dev](https://slugs.do-api.dev/).

-#### Regions
+#### region

-By default your droplets will be built in the `nyc1` region, but you can change the default by updating the environment variable or setting the region configuration option.
-Using the env var is useful to allow teams with developers across different regions to test within their own geographic region without hard coding configs.
+The `size` configuration option allows you to control the region where the Droplet is configured.
+By default your droplets will be built in the `nyc1` region.
+This configuration option can be set with the configuration option or by setting the `DIGITALOCEAN_REGION` env var.
+The env var is useful to allow teams with developers across different regions to test within their own geographic region without hard coding configs.

 ```bash
 export DIGITALOCEAN_REGION="tor1"